josh-ua/contestor/README.md

 # contestor
-contestor is a bot that enters twitter competitions
+contestor is a bot that enters twitter competitions.
+Built with python, he strives to be the very best.